 Even as a two-member BCB committee looks into what ails the Bangladesh men's team, president Nazmul Hassan wants to conduct an investigation of his own.
-He wants to do so after Jalal Yunus and Enayed Hossain Siraj, the members of that committee, submit their report in December.
+He wants to do so after Jalal Yunus and Enayed Hossain Siraj, the members of that committee, submit their report

 The committee was formed in the first place after Bangladesh's disastrous T20 World Cup campaign, where they lost all five matches of the Super 12s.
 In the preliminary stage, they also lost to Associates Scotland.
 Now, Hassan believes the current committee hasn't been able to find "anything substantial."

 "The investigation is almost complete," he said.
 "They will submit the report soon.
 But they couldn't find anything big.
 I am not surprised by that.
 I knew this would be the case.
 It is not easy to find out what's wrong.

 "We got a few important things but it is nothing related to the coaching staff.
 What can you do if the players say there's nothing wrong with the coach?
 You can't do anything then.
 If the players do have any problem with the coach, they won't say it easily.

 "But this investigation is not enough.
 I think I should do interviews too.
 I interact a lot with the senior players.
 I want to talk one-on-one with some seniors and junior players.
 I want to sit with someone like Mahmudullah, since he won't go to New Zealand, shortly after they submit the report."